matrix65536/kosmosfs/tags/release-0.1/README.txt

 Welcome to the Kosmos File System (KFS)!
 The doc directory has files that you should read before deploying KFS:

- - doc/COPYING : Contains the Gnu Public License information.
+ - LICENSE.txt : Contains the Apache 2.0 license terms.

  - doc/INTRO.txt: Describes what KFS is about and the set of features that are currently implemented.